Why is my cat shedding so much and how to stop it?

 6. Excessive grooming

-Cats spend up to 50% of their waking hours grooming themselves; however, if your cat grooms herself more than usual (licking and scratching), something may be wrong.
-Check out our 10 tips to stop cat overgrooming.
+Cats spend roughly 30 to 50% of their waking hours grooming themselves; however, if your cat grooms herself more than usual (licking and scratching), something may be wrong.
+(Cornell Feline Health Center) Check out our 10 tips to stop cat overgrooming.

 Causes of shedding